TYPO3: System architecture

-Conceptually, TYPO3 consists of two parts: the frontend, visible to visitors, and the administrative backend.
-The frontend displays the web content.
-The backend is responsible for administration and managing content.
-The core functions of TYPO3 include user privileges and user roles, timed display control of content (show/hide content elements), a search function for static and dynamic content, search-engine friendly URLs, an automatic sitemap, multi-language capability for frontend and backend, and more.
+Conceptually, TYPO3 consists of two parts: the front end, visible to visitors, and the administrative back end.
+The front end displays the web content.
+The back end is responsible for administration and managing content.
+The core functions of TYPO3 include user privileges and user roles, timed display control of content (show/hide content elements), a search function for static and dynamic content, search-engine friendly URLs, an automatic sitemap, multi-language capability for front and back ends, and more.

-Like most modern CMSes, TYPO3 follows the policy of separation of content and layout: The website content is stored in a relational database, while the page templates are stored on the file system.
+Like most modern CMS's, TYPO3 follows the policy of separation of content and layout: The website content is stored in a relational database, while the page templates are stored on the file system.
 Therefore, both can be managed and updated separately.

 TYPO3 defines various basic types of content data.
-Standard content elements are described as text, text with media, images, (plain) HTML, video etc. Various additional types of content elements can be handled using extensions.
+Standard content elements are described as text, text with media, images, (plain) HTML, video etc. Various added types of content elements can be handled using extensions.

 The fundamental content unit is a "page".
-Pages represent a URL in the frontend and are organized hierarchically in the backends' page tree.
+Pages represent a URL in the front end and are organized hierarchically in the back end's page tree.
 Standard pages serve as "containers" for one or multiple content elements.
-There are several additional special page types, including:
+There are several added special page types, including: